 · All course requirements should be in standard format: a) font to be Arial; b) size of 10 point; c) avoid using caps lock feature as can have a negative interpretation; d) be cautious when using humor or sarcasm as it may be taken seriously or sound offensive; and e) limit or possibly avoid the use of emoticons.

-The topics will be online for a period of one (1) week – topic/s is/are uploaded online per week.
-After that period, the tool or system will automatically shut off and topics will not be made available.
+The topics will be online for a period of one (1) week –topic/s is/are uploaded online per week.
+After that period, the system will automatically shut off and topics will not be made available.
 In this way, a participant should be keen to go through the modules and topics as they are uploaded in the system.
 Failure to go through means failure to complete the topics and course requirements.
-A participant who fails to complete the requirements will not be issued certificate of completion.
+A participant who fails to complete the requirements will result to non-issuance of Certificate of Completion.

 For the instructors who opt to present their lectures live or via Zoom, a maximum of one (1) hour lecture is allowed.
 As part of the make-up class, an additional essay examination will be provided to the participants should they fail to attend the live lecture via Zoom.